Government structure of Communist Czechoslovakia: Executive branch

-The Judiciary
+Judicial branch

 The highest judicial organ at the federal level was the Supreme Court of Czechoslovakia.
 Supreme Court judges were elected by the Federal Assembly to serve ten-year terms of office.
 The Federal Assembly also selected a chairman and vice chairman of the Supreme Court.
 If the chairman was from the Czech Socialist Republic, the vice chairman must have been from the Slovak Socialist Republic, and vice versa.
 The two republics must have been represented by an equal number of Supreme Court judges.
 Petitions for breach of law against decisions of the republic supreme courts were heard in the Supreme Court at the federal level.
 In addition to serving as the nation's final court of appeals, the Supreme Court of Czechoslovakia examined the legality of decisions of the federal government and, in general, ensured the uniform interpretation of the laws.
 It also heard requests for recognition of foreign judgments in Czechoslovakia.
 The decisions of the Supreme Court emanate from "benches", which comprised the Supreme Court chairman and selected professional judges.
 The Supreme Court also acted as the final court of appeal in military cases, although below the Supreme Court level military cases are handled in military courts, which were distinct from civil courts.

 Below the Supreme Court of Czechoslovakia were the Supreme Court of the Czech Socialist Republic and the Supreme Court of the Slovak Socialist Republic.
 Below the supreme court of each republic were regional and district courts: